Contractor Reviews: Getting Clients to Commit to Leaving Feedback

 The next step is to reduce the hurdles that may impede clients from leaving reviews.
 That is as simple as making a business card that features where you can be reviewed online and making sure your website has some simple clickable links at the bottom of the website, so that your customers can very easily access your contractor review sites online.

 One part of the process that many contractors miss replying to reviews.
 Good or bad, whenever possible you should reply to your reviews.
 Seeing that kind of activity on reviews helps to demonstrate to potential new customers and potential reviewers that you are actively involved in all aspects of your review process.
 This normalizes the review process a bit more for users who may be inexperienced in leaving reviews online – thus settling their concerns and hopefully getting them to leave their own positive review.

 Google has come out and confirmed in their own support documents that "High-quality, positive reviews from your customers will improve your business's visibility and increase the likelihood that a potential customer will visit your location."

 Once you talk more with customers and make it as easy as possible to leave reviews, then you need to keep an ear to the ground to be ready to interact with clients when they do leave reviews.
 Instead of Googling yourself and checking your review sites every day, Footbridge Media's contractor review management system is a simple way to monitor reviews on a constant basis.

 Should I Use An Automated Review Management System?

-Our contractor review management program automates part of the review gathering process.
-Once a job is done, you simply add a customer’s email address to the program, and it follows up and requests additional feedback on your behalf.
+Our review management system automates part of the review gathering process.
+Once a job is done, you simply add a customer's email address to the software, and it follows up and requests additional feedback on your behalf.
 In the end, that is what all review management systems are supposed to do at the end of the day.